mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 - Devices: Microsoft's consumer electronics hardware group that includes Surface, Xbox, and Hololens
 - EE - Electrical Engineer
 - E+D - Experience + Devices: Microsoft's group that handles Surface and Devices hardware and Windows OS and other Windows apps and SW
-- FT/FTE - Full-Fime/full-Time Engineer: Full-time employees, not interns
+- FT/FTE - Full-Time/full-Time Engineer: Full-time employees, not interns
 - Group: A business unit that typically includes many teams.
-I usually use this interchangably with Org because I don't know the difference lol
+I usually use this interchangeably with Org because I don't know the difference lol
-- HW/HWE - Hardware/Hardware Engineer: I usually use this synonomously with EE here
+- HW/HWE - Hardware/Hardware Engineer: I usually use this synonymously with EE here
 - Org - Organization: A business unit that typically includes many teams.
-I usually use this interchangably with Group because I don't know the difference lol
+I usually use this interchangeably with Group because I don't know the difference lol
 - Skip [Manager]: Your manager's manager.
 Often referred to as just "skip" or "skip manager"
-- Surface: A subgroup of Devices that includes all of the Surface line of consumer electroncis products like the Surface Duo, Surface Book, Surface Laptop, and Surface Headphones
+- Surface: A subgroup of Devices that includes all of the Surface line of consumer electronics products like the Surface Duo, Surface Book, Surface Laptop, and Surface Headphones
 - SWE: Software Engineer
 - [Microsoft] Teams: Microsoft's version of Slack + Zoom, a chat app with video/voice chat
 - XVP - Some Vice President: Senior management position, usually pretty high up the hierarchy because Microsoft is a big company.
 X = C (corporate), E (executive), S (senior), and probably more